Direct instruction: History

 In the late 1960s, Project Follow Through included DI as one of the programs to compare the outcomes of over 20 different educational interventions in high-poverty communities.
 The study was a large government-funded study that was implemented over a multiyear period.
-DI was implemented in 19 different sites which ranged in demographic and geographic characteristics.
+DI was implemented at 19 different sites, which ranged in demographic and geographic characteristics.
 The results indicated that DI was the only intervention that had significantly positive impacts on all outcomes that were measured.

 Direct Instruction has been effectively delivered through peers to students with learning disabilities.
 Peer delivery offers teachers new ways to use the curriculum.
 The approach has also been examined as a model to assist students in a resource room with homework completion, bolster executive functioning skills, and improve teacher efficiency.

 Success for All

-Another popular direct instruction approach is the Success for All program which uses scripted teaching to instruct elementary children in phonics and intensive reading in their instruction program.
-What the teacher says is carefully scripted in the program.
+Another popular direct instruction approach is the Success for All program, which uses scripted teaching to instruct elementary children in phonics and intensive reading in their instruction program.
+What the teacher says is carefully scripted into the program.
 The program was designed by Johns Hopkins University professor Robert Slavin in the mid-1980s for failing schools in Baltimore, Maryland.
 The program requires a dedicated 90 minutes of reading instruction in which the teacher must follow a pre-ordained lesson plan that has every minute filled with scripted instruction and specific activities designed to teach reading.
 Not all experts were in favor of this instructional approach.
-For instance, Jonathan Kozol criticized the program in his book, The Shame of the Nation, for being excessively dogmatic, utilitarian, and authoritarian.
+For instance, Jonathan Kozol criticized the program in his book The Shame of the Nation for being excessively dogmatic, utilitarian, and authoritarian.

-English language learners (ELL) students could also benefit from Direct Instruction.
-The program for teaching English to Spanish speaking students begins with teachers giving instruction in Spanish and then gradually incorporating more and more English in the directions.
+English Language Learners (ELL) students could also benefit from Direct Instruction.
+The program for teaching English to Spanish-speaking students begins with teachers giving instruction in Spanish and then gradually incorporating more and more English into the directions.
 As with all Direct Instruction programs, the Direct Instruction groups are kept small and commingled with others of similar skill levels.